theupdateframework/taps/tap7.md

 file to download when the program initiates an update, the location of a TUF repository that satisfies requests for metadata and targets, and where downloaded metadata files and the target file are saved when the program initiates an update.
-Specifically, the program can be called as follows:
+Specifically, the implementation needs to accept arguments as follows:

 ```Bash
 $ command foo.tgz http://localhost:8001 tmp/metadata tmp/targets